 Plant-based ingredients can be excellent sources of protein with many products such as soybeans, tofu, nuts, seeds and quinoa reaping the benefits of complete proteins containing all nine essential amino acids required for muscle development, repair and growth.

 It is important to discuss dietary exclusions and portions with your health care practitioner or nutritionist to ensure your intake of protein is adequate.
 Learning how to effectively supplement your diet without animal products is essential.

 Vegan 85 - what can it do for me?

-True Protein’s Vegan 85 is a dairy-free protein blend with a rich amino acid profile (organic compounds that bond together to form proteins in food) thanks to the combination of pea and brown rice protein.
-Vegan 85 is derived from 100% plant-based sources including pea protein sourced from Belgium and organic brown rice protein from the US.
+True Protein’s Vegan 85 is a dairy-free protein blend with a rich amino acid profile (organic compounds that bond together to form proteins in food) thanks to the combination of pea, pumpkin and brown rice proteins.
+Vegan 85 is derived from 100% plant-based sources including pea protein sourced from Belgium, pumpkin protein from the Netherlands and organic brown rice protein from the US.
 At True Protein, we pride ourselves on sourcing the highest quality ingredients with no added preservatives, artificial colours or flavours.
-True Protein’s Pea Protein Isolate contains similar levels of protein per same-sized serving as whey and casein protein but has no cholesterol, gluten, fat or lactose.
-Pea Protein Isolate, although rich in key muscle-building amino acids such as leucine, is deficient in cystine.
-True Protein’s Brown Rice protein has an 80% protein content per serve but is lacking in the amino acid lysine.
-Combining the two proteins provides a complete amino acid profile, which will fulfill your daily protein needs with a high-protein content equating to 24g per serve.
+Vegan 85 protein has been specially formulated to use the combination of the three protein to provide a complete amino acid profile, which will fulfil your daily protein needs with a high-protein content equating to 24g per serve.

 Whey options for the lactose intolerant